-Innovations has been selected to be a Victory School this year.
+Innovations has been selected to be a Victory School again this year.
 This is a status given to schools through legislation and Governor Sandoval's office.
 While the term Victory School may mean one thing to legislators, to us it means that we are going to bring our children forward in mastering reading, writing, mathematics, science, and all other subject areas needed to be proficient.
-It means that we are going to work with your children to become a good citizen and to learn to take leadership roles so they can advocate for themselves and others.
+It means that we are going to work with your children to become good citizens and to learn to take leadership roles so they can advocate for themselves and others.
+We had a successful year last year with our students' academic success while introducing them to a variety of forms of technology-enriched instruction.